Ducks vs. Flyers Prediction & Picks - November 10

 Ducks Splits and Trends

-- The Ducks (7-5 overall) have a 3-0-3 record in games that have needed overtime.
+- The Ducks have a 7-5 record this season and are 3-0-3 in matchups that have required overtime.

-- Anaheim is 4-2-0 (eight points) in its six games decided by one goal.
+- Anaheim has earned eight points (4-2-0) in its six games decided by one goal.

-- In the three games this season the Ducks registered just one goal, they lost every time.
+- This season the Ducks scored just one goal in three games and they lost every time.

-- Anaheim has lost the only game this season when it scored exactly two goals.
+- Anaheim failed to win the only game this season when it scored exactly two goals.

-- The Ducks have scored more than two goals seven times, and are 7-0-0 in those games.
+- So far this season, the Ducks have scored at least three goals seven times and won each of those games.

-- In the three games when Anaheim has recorded a single power-play goal, it went 2-1-0 to register four points.
+- This season, Anaheim has scored a lone power-play goal in three games and picked up four points with a record of 2-1-0.

-- In games when it has outshot opponents, Anaheim is 1-3-0 (two points).
+- When outshooting its opponent, Anaheim is 1-3-0 (two points) this season.

-- The Ducks have been outshot by opponents eight times, and went 6-2-0 (12 points).
+- The Ducks have been outshot by opponents in eight games, going 6-2-0 to record 12 points.

 Team Stats Comparison